 Have you ever felt frustrated and exhausted with endless to-do lists, piles of laundry, and clutter in your space?
 Tasks and items seem to keep piling up.
 You can streamline your day, restore peace of mind, and feel happier by organizing.
-Organizing can help improve your mental well-being so that you can not only have more time for yourself but also enable you to live a healthier, more balanced, joyful life.
+Organizing can help improve your mental well-being so that you not only have more time for yourself, but also enable you to live a healthier, more balanced, joyful life.
 It all starts from your inner being and making a conscious choice to begin right now.
 What better way to start than by educating yourself with organization tips from a popular Professional Organizer like Emily Anderson, owner of MLE and President of the NAPO -San Francisco Bay Area Chapter!
 Emily founded the company to help Make Life Easy for others after assisting her own family and friends through busy life transitions.
 Check out her story and effective organizing tips below!

 1. What does a professional organizer do and what do they NOT do?